Frequently Asked Questions

 A: When you get your card, your PIN (Personal Identification Number) will default to the last 4 digits of your main phone number.
 When you log into your online account for the first time, the system will prompt you to create a more secure password of at least 7 letters or numbers in length.
 See Borrowing for more information.

 Q: How many items can I borrow, and for how long?

 A: You may borrow up to 99 items at a time.
 DVDs, Video Games, and Magazines circulate for one week; almost all other items circulate for 3 weeks.
 And most items are allowed two renewals.

 Q: How do I renew an item?

-Q: Why won’t it let me renew these items online?
+Q: Why won’t it let me renew some items online?

-Q: How do I sign up for e-mail notification of reserves and overdues?
+Q: How do I sign up for e-mail or text notification of reserves and overdues?

 Q: What museum passes do you have?
 How do I reserve one?

 A: The Library has 23 museum passes that offer free or reduced admission to area museums, gardens, zoos, and other area attractions.
 You can reserve a pass online or by calling the library.